prerana1821/hubblemoney-assignment/README.md

 - card analytics for metadata and vouchers
 - take all the breadcrumbs to constants
 - css
+- login or dashboard on site page
+- onhover hightlights
+- view details

 ## Good to have